zamirmehdi/Bioinformatics-Course/README.md

 Concepts and theoretical explanations in the field of phylogenetic trees.

 <h3> 6.
 Virus Classification (Final Project) <span style="font-size: small; font-weight: normal;">(Programming)</span> </h3>
 Analysis and classification of DNA Sequence Using Neural Networks.
-This project is the implementation of this [GitHub](https://github.com).
+This project is the implementation of this [research article](https://pubmed.ncbi.nlm.nih.gov/34306171).
 Developed a virus classification model using nucleotide sequences, employing the k-mer algorithm for preprocessing and integrating MLP Neural Networks in the machine learning model.